adesys/sqlite3_group_replace_extension/README.md

 ====================================
 This aggregate function works just like group_concat, but replaces key with value in a string.
-This can be used to make parameterized text with multiple parameters (key) which will be replaced with the corresponding value using this aggregation funtion.
+This can be used to make parameterized text with multiple parameters (key) which will be replaced with the corresponding value using this aggregation function.

 Usage:
 -----------------